schmidhorst/paperless-ngx-document-follow-up/README.md

 - Use 'Regenerate' to create an 'API Auth Token' (if you don't have one yet) and save it somewhere.
 - Create in your docker folder a new folder, e.g. paperless_overdue
 - Copy the files from this repository to that folder
 - Edit the .env file.
-Put in your values
+Put in your values.
+The comments in that file will help you to set the proper values.
 - In the shell go to that folder and run (for testing)
 ```shell
   docker compose build